Lomachenko wins in return from military service in Ukraine

 But Lomachenko is used to that and he eventually started landing much cleaner shots, knocking Ortiz off balance a few times in a strong finish.

-Lomachenko has already owned titles in three weight classes, but the goal is to have all four at lightweight.
+Lomachenko has already owned titles in three weight classes, but he calls holding all four major belts at lightweight his dream.
 He was on his way there earlier this year, with a bout being planned against George Kambosos Jr., who had taken the titles by upsetting Lopez.

 But when the war broke out, Lomachenko returned home from Greece and told his handlers he would be unavailable for that fight.
 Haney got it instead and beat Kambosos, then won again easily two weeks ago in the rematch.